PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 :meth:`Query.namedresult` methods or simply printed.
 Otherwise, it returns ``None``.

-The query may optionally contain positional parameters of the form ``$1``, ``$2``, etc instead of literal data, and the values supplied as a tuple.
+The SQL command may optionally contain positional parameters of the form ``$1``, ``$2``, etc instead of literal data, in which case the values have to be supplied separately as a tuple.
 The values are substituted by the database in such a way that they don't need to be escaped, making this an effective way to pass arbitrary or unknown data without worrying about SQL injection or syntax errors.

 When the database could not process the query, a :exc:`pg.ProgrammingError` or a :exc:`pg.InternalError` is raised.
 You can check the ``SQLSTATE`` error code